 The fact Apple is a short target is puzzling to some.
 The company is huge, limiting the influence of shorts, which make up just over 1% of the company’s public float.
 In addition, the company is a few months away from a big new iPhone release – typically reason for celebration, especially given the stock’s low valuation – at 14 times forward earnings.

-That said, Apple is the world’s third largest short position behind Alibaba (NYSE:BABAC) and Tesla Inc. (NASDAQ:TSLAC).
+That said, Apple is the world’s third largest short position behind Alibaba (NYSE:BABAC) and Tesla Inc. (NASDAQ:TSLAF).
 The main reason for the large short position is that fact that Apple is highly dependent on iPhone sales and those sales are cyclical.

 Lessons Not Learned